 SPECIAL EDUCATION IN ETHICS AND SRE

-Special Eduction in Ethics is available in some schools for children who are in non-SRE.
+Special Education in Ethics is available in some schools for children.